manilajs/manilajs.com/_posts/2015-08-07-speaker-reminders.md

 ---
 title: Speaker reminders
-description: Just some reminders for the meetup later
+description: Just some reminders for the coming meetup
 ---

 # Speaker reminders